 But what makes the view surprising are the tiny Chinese fishing boats, called “Sampans”, out in the Harbour amongst gigantic cruise ships and high-speed hydrofoil ferries.
-Occasionally a traditional Chinese junk boat with its deep-red sails floats past the skyscrapers.
+Occasionally a traditional Chinese junk boat with deep-red sails floats past the skyscrapers.

 There are also tailors, mahjong shops, and jade shops in some alleyways.
 They use big wooden boxes as storefronts and lock them up with padlocks at night.
 Just two blocks away could be a big bank headquarters or a Louis Vuitton shop.
 The contrast between rustic and ornate is striking!

 Recently I have been doing a lot of hiking.
 In autumn, the weather is good for hiking – no longer hot, but still sunny.
 Hong Kong has many, many hiking trails.
 Some of them are quite challenging, while some of them are easy.
 The views from the mountain ridges are stunning.